 Due to the cost of Alcatraz tickets, many groups who would greatly benefit from an Alcatraz visit find it economically unavailable.
 Affordable access is one of the major barriers to visiting the island.
 In response to this need, the National Park Service has created several successful mechanisms to provide free or reduced price tickets to both schools and community groups.

-3. Alcatraz School Access: Tickets are also available to public schools that have a high percentage of students receiving free and reduced lunches.
+- Alcatraz School Access: In addition to the penitentiary era, Alcatraz has a rich historical tapestry including the American Indian Occupation and the Civil War-era military history.
+Themes such as the meaning of freedom, incarceration, justice, or racial segregation of its prisoners appeal to a wide, diverse audience.
+Tickets are available to public schools that have a high percentage of students receiving free and reduced lunches.
 Tickets are available for visits between November and March excluding holidays.
 Submit a request or see more information on this new program. .

-4. Family Junior Ranger Days: Every fall two Junior Ranger days are selected and up to 500 free tickets will be available for youth between 5-12 years old. .
-More information on the next Junior Ranger Day is now available.
+- Family Junior Ranger Days: Every fall two Junior Ranger days are selected and up to 500 free tickets will be available for youth between 5-12 years old. .
+More information on the next Junior Ranger Day will soon be available.